-Text-based materials must be designed such that they could be accessed by screen reader applications.
+Text-based materials must be designed such that screen-reader applications could access them.
 Screen readers allow text-based material to be converted into synthesized speech.
 This video summarizes document accessibility practices (University of Minnesota).

-The Library has two scanners that can create text searchable PDFs, located on level one in the Academic Tech Commons.
-The Library also provides access to Adobe Acrobat Pro, which can create text searchable PDFs from existing PDFs.
-See this Pius Library FAQ for more about creating text searchable PDFs.
+The Pius XII Memorial Library has two scanners that can create text-searchable PDFs on level one in the Academic Tech Commons.
+The library also provides access to Adobe Acrobat Pro, which can create text-searchable PDFs from existing PDFs.
+See this Pius Library FAQ page and the information below for more about creating text-searchable PDFs.

-- PDF files are created in optical character recognition (OCR) format, not merely as image scans; any text contained in PDF files should be selectable and searchable.
+- PDF files are created in optical character recognition (OCR) format, not merely as image scans; any text contained in PDF files should be selectable and searchable (see the next section).

 - Webpages and documents use heading styles found in the word processing software (e.g., the styles gallery in MS Word).

-- Tables in text-based materials are set up with headings for columns and rows.
+- Tables in text-based materials have headings for columns and rows.

-- Images used as an instructional resource must include a descriptive text alternative.
-The text alternative must be detailed enough to allow the learner to visualize the content of the image, without actually viewing the image.
+- Images used as instructional resources must include a descriptive text alternative.
+The text alternative must be detailed enough to allow the learner to visualize the image's content, without actually viewing the image.
 This may be achieved through a descriptive slide that precedes or follows a slide with an image and/or by adding descriptions to the "alt-text" tag associated with images within text-based programs (like MS Word).

 - Text referring to hyperlinks is labeled as "links."